 What about after the hire?

 Employees are most likely to quit within the first 90 days because they are not invested – not invested in the business or the team as a whole.
-During this period, make sure you schedule ten minutes per week for those first 90 days.
+During this period, make sure you schedule ten minutes per week for those first 90 days as a staff retention effort.
 This is an opportunity for you to get to know them better by listening to whatever it is that they want to talk about.
 You are going to find out exactly what is on their mind and how they are feeling about their position, and happiness as a member of your organization.
 If at the 90 day point, it is not a fit for you or for them, then it is a good idea to identify this fact for the well-being of all.
 Parting ways to allow someone “to go” and pursue their own vision is an act of kindness and appropriate for both parties.
-One of the most common mistakes so many owners make is to allow people to stay around when they know they are not succeeding.
+One of the most common mistakes so many practice owners make is to allow people to stay around when they know they are not succeeding.
 This results in unexpressed resentment and frustration from both parties involved.
 Learning how to take action when it comes to managing personnel in a timely fashion will always be a sign of effective leadership.

 Here at MEG, we know that it all comes down to effective communication and having affinity toward teammates so that they feel invested in your business and your mission.
 If you want to keep your employees long term; empower them to act from a position of control and responsibility.
 Make a commitment to them that they will grow – both professionally and personally – by being a member of your team.
 While you’re not going to be 100% correct with every hire, if you follow this approach you will find high personal integrity among your new employees at the top of your list.
 Your hiring process will vet out the best from the rest.
 Then, you just need to invest in them personally and professionally to ensure their success as well as the success of your practice.